 The Narragansett Bay Estuary Program (NBEP) protects and preserves Narragansett Bay and its watershed through partnerships that conserve and restore natural resources, enhance water quality and promote community involvement.
 NBEP supports the RI Blueways Alliance which is dedicated to creating a comprehensive water trail network to link Rhode Island's rivers, lakes and ponds to Narragansett Bay and to the rivers in Massachsuetts that flow into the bay.
-The trail will be used to promote safety, conservation, recreation and economic development. www.ExploreRI.org downloadable paddle maps.
-The full list of maps is available at ExploreRI.org.
+The trail will be used to promote safety, conservation, recreation and economic development. www.ExploreRl.org

-Watershed organizations throughout the Narragansett Bay watershed showcase paddling opportunities on
+Watershed organizations throughout the Narragansett Bay watershed showcase paddling opportunities on downloadable